reframejs/reframe/docs/overview.template.md

 Yet, **everything is customizable/ejectable**.

-For example, the command `reframe eject server` ejects the server code:
+For example, the command `reframe eject server` ejects [~30 LOC of server code](/plugins/server/startServer.js):
 The server code is copied from Reframe's codebase to your codebase.
-Giving you control over the server code allowing you to add API endpoints, change the server config, use a process manager, etc.
+Giving you control over the server and allowing you to add API endpoints, change the server config, use a process manager, etc.

 There are several eject commands that you can apply one by one and progressively as the need arises.